knu2xs/setup-testing-instance/README.md

         - Anaconda3

     - Install ArcGIS Pro for all users.
-    - Install and license United States 2021 data.
-    - Clone `arcgispro-py3` Conda environment as `arcgis`.
-    - Set ArcGIS Pro to use `arcgis` environment.

 4. Optional: Install single-use license by running `license-single-use.cmd` as the current user (_not Administrator_).

+5. Optional: Setup `arcgis` Conda environment by running `create_arcgis_environment.cmd` as the current user (_not Administrator_).
+This clones the default `arcgispro-py3` environment and sets ArcGIS Pro to use the new `arcgis` environment.